Iambalavineeth/Scrapy-Web-Crawler/README.md

 # Scrapy-Web-Crawler
-A Scrapy(python based) web crawler to perform data mining on health-care forums
+* A _Scrapy(python based)_ web crawler and _Selenium_ to scrape data from health-cate forums and analyze data using data mining algorithms.
+* From NAFC Health forum alone, collected around 2700 posts along with many other details related to posts.